cran-task-views/Econometrics/Econometrics.md

 - *Inequality:* For measuring inequality, concentration and poverty the package `r pkg("ineq")` provides some basic tools such as Lorenz curves, Pen's parade, the Gini coefficient, Herfindahl-Hirschman index and many more.
+  `r pkg("wINEQ")` provides these and other inequality measures for weighted data along with bootstrapping methods.
 - *Structural change:* R is particularly strong when dealing with structural changes and changepoints in parametric models, see `r pkg("strucchange")` and `r pkg("segmented")`.